Workflows

 • Set a realistic max cost and max duration per workflow (defaults are $0.50 and 60s); AI-heavy graphs need higher limits or they will be cut off.

-• Choose the right error policy: pause is safest for multi-step financial workflows (it suspends instead of aborting), while skip keeps best-effort steps from failing the whole run.
+• Choose the right error policy: Pause is safest for multi-step financial workflows (it suspends instead of aborting), while Skip keeps best-effort steps from failing the whole run.

 • Set visibility to business or firm only after publishing a tested version; !command names must be unique within each scope.